grooveLog/data/feedsOptimisation.md

 ## log
 The ability to record the grooves/moods/tasks/journal items on a per day basis

+This acts like an audit of everything a user has done, which then contributes to the user's feed...

 | Name | Data Type | Description |
 | ------------- | ------------- | ---------- |
 | `id` | INT  | Unique identifier |